scientifiquesgaza/scientifiquesgaza/README.md

 **Hi there! 👋 Welcome to the official repository for the Séminaires Palestine at Sorbonne Université.**

-The **Séminaires Palestine** is a series of research-driven discussions, featuring scholars, journalists, and experts.
+Our **conferences** are a series of research-driven discussions, featuring scholars, journalists, and experts.
 This project provides an academic space for **scientific debate** and **knowledge sharing** about Palestine, beyond mainstream narratives.

 📌 You can find the latest seminar schedule 🔗 **[here](https://scientifiquesgaza.github.io/seminaires.html)**